Work Your Marketing Agency Up the Food Chain of Strategy

 These lead stories are easy to understand and are very powerful for showing a client how specific parts of their marketing are working.

 If you hold the keys to demonstrating where the value is being provided and which marketing channels are bringing in the leads, you’ll be the first to be asked whether a new idea would work or not.
-At the worst, you’ll be asked about ideas the customer has reactively and the customer will ask you if their bus bench ads they bought are doing anything, but you’ll more likely start getting asked your proactive opinion.
+At the worst, you’ll be asked about ideas the customer has reactively and the customer will ask you if the bus bench ads they bought are doing anything, but you’ll more likely start getting asked your proactive opinion.

 Tactic 2: Pitch Services That Are Higher in the Food Chain

 While being involved in strategy in bits and pieces is better than nothing, creating a more complete strategy usually results in a direction that makes MUCH more sense.
 Some agencies sell strategy upfront, while others sell it as a service after they’ve worked with the client for a while.
 Strategy upfront is always better, but sometimes you need to get your foot in the door with a different service.